-Pro pposal Vote Required 1.
+Proposal Vote Required 1.
 Elect directors Majority of votes cast 2.
-Advisory non-binding vote to approve the appointment of the independent auditors and binding vote to authorize the Audit Committee of the Board to set the auditors' remuneration Majority of votes cast 3.
+Advisory non-binding vote to approve the re-appointment of the independent auditors and binding vote to authorize the Audit Committee of the Board to set the independent auditors' remuneration Majority of votes cast 3.
 Advisory vote to approve executive compensation Majority of votes cast 4.
-Approval of Amended and Restated Mallinckrodt Stock and Incentive Plan Majority of votes cast 5.
-Authorization to make market purchases of company shares Majority of votes cast 6.
-Authorization of the price at which the Company can reissue shares held as treasury shares (Special Resolution) 75% of votes cast 7.
-Authorization to allow the Board to determine whether to hold the 2016 annual general meeting outside of Ireland Majority of votes cast
+Approve the Amended and Restated Mallinckrodt Pharmaceuticals Stock and Incentive Plan Majority of votes cast 5.
+Approve the Board's authority to issue ordinary shares Majority of votes cast 6.
+Approve the waiver of pre-emption rights (Special Resolution) 75% of votes cast 7.
+Authorization to make market purchases or overseas market purchases of Company shares Majority of votes cast 8.
+Authorization of the price range at which the Company can re-allot shares held as treasury shares (Special Resolution) 75% of votes cast